IBM-Cloud/kube-samples/calico-policies/private-network-isolation/README.md

 **Worker nodes**

-* Egress from workers on the private interface is permitted to other workers and pod IPs on workers in the cluster, the UPD/TCP port 53 for DNS access, port 2049 for communication with NFS file servers, ports 443 and 3260 for communication to block storage, port 2040 for the master API server local proxy, port 2041 for the etcd local proxy, port 52311 for IBM BigFix worker updates, ports 20000:32767 and 443 for communication with the master, and optionally to other IBM Cloud services.
+* Egress network traffic on the public network interface for worker nodes is permitted to the following ports:
+  * TCP/UDP 53 for DNS
+  * TCP/UDP 2049 for communication with NFS file servers
+  * TCP/UDP 443 and 3260 for communication to block storage
+  * TCP/UDP 443 on 172.21.0.1 for the Kubernetes master API server local proxy
+  * TCP/UDP 2040 and 2041 on 172.20.0.0 for the etcd local proxy
+  * Specified ports for other IBM Cloud services
-* Ingress to workers on the private interface is permitted only from other workers in the cluster and subnets for IBM Cloud Infrastructure (Softlayer) systems that are used to manage worker nodes.
-This ingress is permitted only through UPD/TCP port 53 for DNS access, port 10250 for VPN communication between master and workers, ICMP to allow infrastructure health monitoring, and optionally VRRP to use load balancer services.
+* Ingress network traffic on the public network interface for worker nodes is permitted only from subnets for IBM Cloud Infrastructure to manage worker nodes through the following ports:
+  * TCP/UDP 53 for DNS
+  * TCP/UDP 52311 for Big Fix
+  * ICMP to allow infrastructure health monitoring
+  * VRRP to use load balancer services

 **Pods**

-* Egress from pods on the private interface is permitted to port 53 for DNS access, port 2049 for communication with NFS file servers, ports 443 and 3260 for communication to block storage, port 10250 for VPN communication, port 2040 and 2041 on 172.20.0.0 for the master API server local proxy, ports 20000:32767 and 443 for communication with the master, and to other pods in the cluster.
-Access to private networks is denied.
-If worker nodes are connected to a public VLAN, pod egress is permitted to public networks.
-* Ingress to pods on the private interface is permitted from workers in the cluster.
+* Egress network traffic on the public network interface for pods is permitted to the following ports:
+  * TCP/UDP 53 for DNS
+  * TCP/UDP 2049 for communication with NFS file servers
+  * TCP/UDP 443 and 3260 for communication to block storage
+  * TCP/UDP 443 on 172.21.0.1 for the Kubernetes master API server local proxy
+  * TCP/UDP 2040 and 2041 on 172.20.0.0 for the etcd local proxy
+  * TCP/UDP 20000:32767 and 443 for communication with the Kubernetes master
+  * Specified ports for other IBM Cloud services

 ## List of Calico policies